DataFire/Integrations/integrations/generated/amazonaws_config/README.md

   * items [ComplianceByConfigRule](#compliancebyconfigrule)

 ### ComplianceByResource
 * ComplianceByResource `object`: Indicates whether an AWS resource that is evaluated according to one or more AWS Config rules is compliant.
-A resource is compliant if it complies with all of the rules that evaluate it, and it is noncompliant if it does not comply with one or more of these rules.
+A resource is compliant if it complies with all of the rules that evaluate it.
+A resource is noncompliant if it does not comply with one or more of these rules.
   * Compliance [Compliance](#compliance)
   * ResourceId [BaseResourceId](#baseresourceid)
   * ResourceType [StringWithCharLimit256](#stringwithcharlimit256)